Grizzly (film): Plot

-At the busy lowland campground, the grizzly kills another woman.
+At the busy lowland campground, the bear kills another woman.
 Kelly once again insists on closing the park, but Kittridge still refuses.
 The attacks are becoming a national news story and, to counteract this, Kittridge allows amateur hunters into the forest.
 Kelly, Stober and Scott are disgusted by this development.
 Later, a lone hunter is chased by the grizzly, but manages to escape by jumping into a river and floating to safety.
-Later that night, three hunters find a bear cub.
+Later that night, three hunters find a black bear cub.
 Believing it is the cub of the killer grizzly, they use it as bait for the mother.
 However, the grizzly finds and eats the cub without the hunters even noticing.
 Scott concludes that the grizzly is a male, as only male bears are cannibalistic.
 Kelly assigns fellow ranger Tom at a fire lookout tower on the mountain.
 However, the grizzly tears down the tower and kills Tom the next day.
 Kelly and Kittridge get into a heated argument over Kittridge's political ego.

-On the outskirts of the national park, a mother and her young child are attacked by the grizzly.
+On the outskirts of the national park, a woman and her young child are attacked by the grizzly.
 The mother is killed while the child survives, albeit severely mutilated.
 Stunned by this development, Kittridge finally allows Kelly to close down the park and ban all hunters.

 Stober and Kelly now go after the elusive grizzly alone, setting up a trap by hanging a deer carcass from a tree.
 The scheme fails, as the grizzly takes the bait without getting caught.
 The next day, Scott, tracking on horseback, finds the remains of the deer carcass and calls Stober and Kelly on the radio.
 He plans to drag the deer carcass behind his horse and create a trap by leading the grizzly towards them.
 However, the grizzly ambushes Scott, killing his horse and knocking Scott unconscious.
 He awakens a short time later to find himself half-buried in the ground.
 Just as he finishes digging himself out, the grizzly returns and kills him.

 Kelly and Stober discover Scott's mutilated body and, in despair, return to the helicopter to track the grizzly from the air.
 They soon spot the grizzly in a clearing.
-The grizzly attacks the helicopter, swiping at the craft and causing Stober to be thrown clear.
-The grizzly kills Stober before turning on Kelly, who frantically pulls a bazooka from the helicopter.
-Before the grizzly can reach him, Kelly fires at the grizzly, killing him in a large explosion.
+Immediately upon landing, the bear attacks the helicopter, swiping at the craft and causing Stober to be thrown clear.
+The bear kills Stober before turning on Kelly, who frantically pulls a rocket launcher from the helicopter.
+Before the grizzly can reach him, Kelly fires at the bear, killing him in a large explosion.
 For several seconds, Kelly sadly stares at the burning remains of the grizzly before walking towards Stober's mutilated body.